Technology Specifications

 If you don't need interactive (touch-screen) functionality, and just want to display content, a large monitor or TV will be vastly cheaper and can be purchased from our vendors such as tigerdirect, cdwg, or bhphotovideo, though mounting would have to be done by Waterbury staff.

-The SMART MX Series is a newer line and priced similarly to the newly added alternative, ViewSonic, displays, but the traditional SMART products are notably more expensive.
-We haven't used the MX line much, but didn't notice much difference between it and the traditional line for our use, making it the general recommendation.
+The SMART MX Series are newer, more cost-effective IDs priced similarly to ViewSonic options.
+We haven't used them much, but didn't notice much difference between it and the traditional line for our use, making it the general recommendation.

 The even newer GX Series is cheaper, still.
 We haven't used them at all, but imagine they will perform reasonably.
 The differences between the series can be compared here.